Omotaraola/Covid-19-Dashboard/README.md

 ![](Highest%20Death%20Rate.png)

-While India came 2nd country with high confirmed case of Covid-19, The country ranked NO.1 for recovery cases for the world.
+While India came 2nd country with high confirmed case of Covid-19, the country ranked NO.1 for recovery cases for the world.

 ![](Top%205%20Recovered%20Countries.png)

 ## Conclusion
 - Countries with lesser population and low production activities are less prone to the covid-19 virus.
 - Proper precautions and vaccines taken by inviduals in countries with high population, reduces the confirmed cases and death rate, and this will enhance high recovery rate.
-Gradually the Virus spread, will be reduced in whole world at large.
+Gradually the Virus spread, will be reduced in the whole world at large.